luciopaiva/caffeine-experiments/README.md

 22:27:52.063 [INFO] (Test worker) CaffeineTest: Done.
 ```

 Notice that both sense the miss at the same time, meaning the second one was not blocked by the first one.
 That doesn't prove it won't always block, however.
-Actually, the author mentions [here](https://github.com/ben-manes/caffeine/issues/192#issuecomment-337365618) how `ConcurrentHashMap` locks on the hash bin, and that lead me to believe Caffeine was being backed by such map.
+Actually, the author mentions [here](https://github.com/ben-manes/caffeine/issues/192#issuecomment-337365618) how `ConcurrentHashMap` locks on the hash bin, and that led me to believe Caffeine was being backed by such map.
 It becomes even more obvious when we read `ConcurrentHashMap`s `computeIfAbsent()` [documentation](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentHashMap.html#computeIfAbsent-K-java.util.function.Function-) and it says exactly the same as Caffeine's `get()` method.
 Putting a breakpoint on `get()` and navigating its guts proves this is true, as we eventually arrive at `computeIfAbsent()` as we go down the stack.

 ### Concurrency eventually leads to contention